thevickypedia/Jarvis/README.md

      2. `source venv/bin/activate` - Activates the virtual env `venv`
      3. `which python` - Validate which python is being used.
 Should be the one within the virtual env `venv`
      4. `chmod +x lib/install.sh` - Makes [installation file](https://github.com/thevickypedia/Jarvis/blob/master/lib/install.sh) as executable.
-     5. `bash lib/installs.sh` - Installs the required libraries/modules.
+     5. `bash lib/installs.sh` - Installs the required modules based on the operating system.
      6. [`python jarvis.py`](https://git.io/JBnPz) - BOOM, you're all set, go ahead and interact with Jarvis.
         1. [PyCharm](https://www.jetbrains.com/pycharm/download) or similar IDE preferred to initiate Jarvis (Step `vi.`) to keep `stdout` clear.